ipfs/js-ipfs/README.md

 #### Is there WebRTC support for js-ipfs with Node.js?

-Yes, however, bare in mind that there isn't a 100% stable solution to use WebRTC in Node.js, use it at your own risk.
+Yes, however, bear in mind that there isn't a 100% stable solution to use WebRTC in Node.js, use it at your own risk.
 The most tested options are:

 - [wrtc](https://npmjs.org/wrtc) - Follow the install instructions.
 - [electron-webrtc](https://npmjs.org/electron-webrtc)